dinebennett/hierarchical-search/README.md

 * I haven't tested on all browsers - thorough testing was only done on Chrome
 * No unit tests or acceptance tests :(
 * I don't use an API.
 Everything is set up in routes/index.js.
 The route can however fetch data from an API in future.
+* As a result of loading the data (and images) in the app, the loading time is very long.
+This is obviously undesirable :(

 ### Main files for code review